aamandaericson/Rock-Paper-Scissors-/README.md

   * The footer displays an icon of the well known Wikipedia symbol.
 If you press this link it will open in a new tab and bring you to the Wikipedia article about rock, paper, scissors.

   ![Image of footer](assets/images/footer.PNG)

+### Features left to implement
+   * When there is time I would like to implement a feature where the user will, instead of receiving an alert box, would get a result message on the site it self and not from a pop up.
+The javaScipt code is created in a way so that if the score of either user or computer reaches five the score will not increment.
+This means that if a possible message would appear on the screen it could just have a prompt to press the reset score button and the game would work just fine.